 Our rabbis are the public face of The Ark Synagogue.
 We are proud that with Rabbi Aaron Goldstein and Rabbi Lea Mühlstein we have a team of Senior Rabbis who provide leadership, spiritual guidance and care.
 Their work is augmented by the support that our Emeritus Rabbi Dr Andrew Goldstein continues to provide.

 We are blessed to have a wonderful staff team who ensure the smooth running of our synagogue.
-Whether you are looking for pastoral support, have a question about a life cycle event, want to know more about your membership or need help with a payment: Omar, Sue, Debbie, Jean, Ruth and Mary will be happy to help.
-And when you visit us, you will see that our caretakers, Paul and David, and our cleaner, Maria, keep the building running beautifully.
+Whether you are looking for pastoral support, have a question about a life cycle event, want to know more about your membership or need help with a payment: Omar, Debbie, Jean, Ruth, Mandy and Mary will be happy to help.
+And when you visit us, you will see that our caretaker David, and our cleaner, Maria, keep the building running beautifully.

 Our Synagogue is governed by a Board of Directors.
 All of our board members generously volunteer their time to support the good governance and smooth running of our Synagogue and its premises.
 Many share their professional expertise ensuring access to a body of expert knowledge to assist our operation.